rowidanagah/Python-for-profesional/thread/dev.md

 __Threading__  module provides a very simple and intuitive API for implementing multiple threads. *Thread* in this module encapsulates threads and provide an interface to workwith them.

-To create a new thread is by calling `threading.Thread` to make an instance and then tell it to `.start()`:
+To create a new thread is by calling `threading.Thread`

 ```python